ThapaMausam/fullstack-blog-app/README.md

-# 📝 Blog Project
+# 📝 Full Stack Blog Application

-A full-featured blog application that allows users to **create, edit, view, and delete blog posts** through a clean and intuitive interface.
-The project focuses on implementing complete **CRUD functionality** while following modern frontend development best practices.
+A modern blog application that enables users to create, edit, view, and delete blog posts through a clean and intuitive interface.

 ---